GODZILLA 2 RUMORS UNFOUNDED

 Based on the popularity of Godzilla and the blockbuster success of INDEPENDENCE DAY, Devlin and Emmerich’s GODZILLA was predicted to be the top box office hit of 1998.
 Unfortunately, Centropolis Entertainment had made a film that was loathed by the majority of moviegoers.
 Godzilla fans blasted the changes made to a beloved character, critics and audiences trashed the film for its weak story and poor acting, and merchandisers who had spent millions licensing Godzilla were stuck with shelves and shelves of unsold products.
 GODZILLA also angered theater owners when ticket sales dropped tremendously in the second week of release, impacting heavily on their share of profits.

 While GODZILLA fell far short of expectations, the film did manage to earn more than $375 million worldwide.
 In most cases this would have guaranteed a sequel, and in 1999 studio president Amy Pascal told Entertainment Weekly that, “If a movie makes $400 million, you make a sequel.
 It’s that simple.”
 The problem for Sony was that there was little enthusiasm from audiences, theater owners, and licensees for another film.
 The animated television spin-off GODZILLA: THE SERIES was a ratings success, but a proposed product line never materialized due to a lack of retailer interest.
 The studio realized the profit potential for GODZILLA 2 was much lower than had been the case for the first film.
 Nevertheless, Sony Pictures and Centropolis moved ahead with plans for the film.
-Tab Murphy (LAST OF THE DOGMEN, Disney’s TARZAN) wrote a story treatment set in Sydney, Australia [Murphy’s 10/19/1999 outline for GODZILLA 2 is available at Monster Zero News].
+Tab Murphy (LAST OF THE DOGMEN, Disney’s TARZAN) wrote a story treatment set in Sydney, Australia [Murphy’s 10/19/1999 outline for GODZILLA 2 can be read here].
 Dean Devlin and Roland Emmerich began pre-production, but— as DeBont had done years before— pulled out of the project in March 1999 when Sony would not approve Centropolis’ planned budget for the film.

 Sony’s deal with Toho required that a second film must be in production within five years of the release of the first GODZILLA.
 With time on their side, the studio considered waiting a few years before making a new movie that would be a fresh start to Godzilla with absolutely no connection to the 1998 film.
 [Warner Bros. followed the same plan with their BATMAN BEGINS (2005), which was not linked to that studio’s previous Batman movie BATMAN AND ROBIN (1997)].
 In the meantime, Sony decided to release Toho’s GODZILLA 2000 (Gojira Ni-sen Mireniamu, 1999) to US theaters in August of 2000, in part because a Japanese Godzilla film would be seen as a break from the look and story of the Devlin and Emmerich version.
 In the end, Sony decided not to make a second Godzilla film, and their remake/sequel rights expired in May, 2003.